dananglin/web-crawler/README.md

 ## Overview

-This web crawler crawls a given URL and generates a report for all the internal links it finds.
+This web crawler crawls a given website and generates a report for all the internal and external links found during the crawl.

 ### Repository mirrors